Our Second Artisanal Gift Guide

 By SHARON TILLEY

 As our second year of publication concludes, we can happily indulge our readers who requested a repeat performance of last year’s Artisanal Gift Guide, based on the work of the craftsmen and craftswomen in our first year’s five issues.
 Now, drawing from our 2016 stories, you have dozens of additional choices.
 And remember, you vote with your dollars every time you shop.
-Giving a well-crafted gift directly supports the principles and the kind of built-to-last economy that Craftsmanship Quarterly champions.
+Giving a well-crafted gift directly supports the principles and the kind of built-to-last economy that Craftsmanship Magazine champions.
 Fine beginnings and endings to a meal can make a lasting impression, and we’ve got gift ideas for both.
 In our current issue, Laura Fraser covers the return of artisan-made vermouth to the center of the aperitif scene.
 The foodie on your list may appreciate the unique blends of botanicals these U.S. producers feature in their fresh takes on vermouth:

 Imbue Bittersweet Vermouth ($25) is made in small batches in Oregon, from Pinot Gris, with flavors of chamomile and sage, and is designed for drinking on the rocks.